goodguyplayer/Godot-4.0-RemapButtonStudy/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss the changes, as well as possible new implementation ideas.
+For major changes, code fixes or even alternative implementations of the remap an item, please open an issue to discuss the idea.

 Please make sure to update tests as appropriate.